* Italy to close inflation-linked bond retail sale early

 By Emelia Sithole-Matarise

-LONDON, Nov 6 (Reuters) - Italian bond prices rose on Wednesday after record demand at a retail sale of inflation-linked bonds reduced the country’s funding needs for the rest of the year.
+LONDON, Nov 6 (Reuters) - Italian bond prices rose on Wednesday after bumper demand at a sale of retail inflation-linked bonds reduced the country’s funding needs for the rest of the year.

-Comments by a top U.S. Federal Reserve official that the Fed should wait for the economy to gain momentum before trimming stimulus helped lift euro zone debt broadly.
+Comments by a top U.S. Federal official overnight saying the Fed should wait for the economy to gain momentum before trimming its bond purchase stimulus in general helped euro zone debt recover from a selloff a day earlier.

-Italian 10-year yields fell 3 basis points to 4.15 percent , slightly outperforming other euro zone bonds.
-Spanish 10-year yields fell 1 bp to 4.11 percent.
+Italian 10-year yields were last 4 basis points down at 4.14 percent, slightly outperforming other euro zone bonds.
+Equivalent Spanish yields were 2 bps lower at 4.09 percent.

-Italy had already met almost 90 percent of the roughly 470 billion euros it needs to borrow this year and analysts say the successful sale could allow it to cut auction sizes for the rest of the year.
+Italy has already met almost 90 percent of the roughly 470 billion euros it needs to borrow this year and analysts say the successful retail bond sale could allow it to cut bond auction sizes for the rest of the year.

-San Francisco Fed President John Williams said overnight the central bank should wait for stronger evidence of growth momentum before trimming its $85 billion monthly bond-buying.
+There was support for bond markets in general from comments from San Francisco Federal Reserve President John Williams overnight.
+He said that the U.S. central bank should wait for stronger evidence of growth momentum before trimming its $85 billion monthly bond-buying.